Plates 1.28-1.33: English Barons’ Letter to the Pope, 1301

 Copy A and Copy B of the Barons Letter are slightly incongruent in terms of how names were spelled, where they appear in the letter, and how honorifics as well as other local descriptions are applied; transcriptions likewise introduced new errors and new confusions that made it difficult to assign seals to their signatories.
 None of these variations could easily be resolved by consulting the originals given their state of deterioration by the eighteenth century; Vertue’s copy of Bradshaw’s copy of Vincent’s copy of Copy A of the Barons’ Letter proved to be the most reliable way researchers could connect individual seals to their signatories.
 Only Copy A included the labels identifying which signatories each seal represented, and Vincent had dutifully copied these into his drawing.

 Moreover, creating definitive facsimile trickings of the seals was necessarily a tricky business; the seals’ legends and symbols had to be gleaned from the aging wax impressions.
-When Bradshaw certified Vincent’s drawing in 1629, ninety-five such impressions appear to have been attached to Copy A. Vincent had added to his drawing a note identifying the eight barons who signed but did not seal the document—those eight missing seals may have been lost or never affixed.5 When the Lords Committees purportedly examined both Copy A and Copy B of the Barons’ Letter between 1819 and 1822, they found that several of the wax seals were “broken, but many remained perfect” (Reports 1829, 2.325).
+When Bradshaw certified Vincent’s drawing in 1629, ninety-five such impressions appear to have been attached to Copy A; medieval seals from members of the aristocracy were frequently attached to documents “en pendant” rather than directly applied to the parchment itself (Hoskin 2019, 197; Whatley 2020).
+Vincent had added to his drawing a note identifying the eight barons who signed but did not seal the document—those eight missing seals may have been lost or never affixed.5 When the Lords Committees purportedly examined both Copy A and Copy B of the Barons’ Letter between 1819 and 1822, they found that several of the wax seals were “broken, but many remained perfect” (Reports 1829, 2.325).
 When Nicolas examined both copies for himself in 1825, however, he discovered that the seals affixed to Copy A were in a bad state (1827b, 193).
 Thirteen of the original ninety-five seals from Copy A were missing, many were “mutilated,” and three duplicate seals had been apparently detached from the letter; regarding the seals that were attached several to a string, none of the labels that Vincent found in 1624 remained (Nicolas 1825, 807).6